murchie85/franku/README.md

 # Goals

-- Learn up and select proper NLP framework for the job
+- Evaluate the best NLP framework for the job
-- Test this on movie scripts.
+- Test this initially on movie/music scripts.
 - Collate all the Filthy Frank episode dialogue into text files.
 - Generate new scripts.
 - Work on voice synthesis